 What Is Vein Disease?

-Vein disease is one of the most common health conditions affecting over 30 percent of the population.1 Vein disease, also referred to as venous insufficiency, is the primary cause of varicose veins.
+Vein disease is one of the most common health conditions affecting over 30 percent of the population.1 Vein disease, also referred to as venous insufficiency, is the primary cause of varicose or spider veins.

 Vein Disease Signs and Symptoms

 Vein disease is most often associated with physical signs like varicose veins, spider veins, or reticular veins.
-For some, vein disease can also cause painful symptoms leading to a
+For some, this can also cause painful symptoms leading to a

 decreased quality of life.
-The following are symptoms of vein disease:
+Here are common symptoms:

 - Swelling in the legs and ankles